-In the late 1800s, some adventurous travellers would make their way up the coast from Victoria by hitching a ride on steamships transporting miners and equipment and would mark the early beginnings of tourism in Tofino.
-But in the early decades of the 1900s, it was known for its long, rainy and rugged winters and was mostly an isolated maritime trading town.
+In the late 1800s, some adventurous travelers would make their way up the coast from Victoria by hitching a ride on steamships transporting miners and equipment and would mark the early beginnings of tourism in Tofino.
+But in the early decades of the 1900s, it was known for its long, rainy, and rugged winters and was mostly an isolated maritime trading town.

 Finally, in 1959 a logging road was built between Port Alberni and the coast and a few years later surfers began to appear on the beaches and makeshift camps were erected in the Long Beach area.
 This was the beginning of Tofino’s thriving surf culture and in 1970, Pacific Rim National Park was created.
 After the road was paved in 1972, Tofino became the official western terminus of the Trans Canada Highway.